miyinan/Rewards-Sharing-Simulation-Engine/docs/configuration.md

 **--beta**:

  The max effective balance in simulation.
 In ethereum there is a max effective balance requirment, it is also set to be 32 ETH.  max_effecive_balance = 1/n*beta (reward sharing scheme parameter).
-The default value is 2, but any positive number is accepted. beta must be bigger than alpha
+The default value is 2, but any positive number is accepted. beta must be bigger than alpha or equal than alpha.

 ---